padiketeku/EnvMonMod/EMM-Prac-3-Quantify Change in Habitats.md

 print( changeMatrix_sum_pixels.get('FromToChange'), ' ChangeMatrix Total Pixels')
 ```

 You are expected to have an object with 66 items.
-Your resultt may be as shown below.
+Your result may be as shown below.